hypo69/hypo/pytest/gemini - set 3/en/src/utils/string/html_escapes.md

 pytest test_html_escapes.py
 ```

-This improved test suite provides more comprehensive coverage and demonstrates better practices for writing robust and reliable tests.
+This improved test suite provides more comprehensive coverage and demonStartes better practices for writing robust and reliable tests.
 Remember to adapt the `large_string_key` in `test_html_escapes_large_input` to a suitable large string if needed.
 If a different key size is expected to cause an issue in the actual function, update the test to use that key size instead.
 Remember to adapt the test cases to reflect the specific characteristics and error conditions in the `html_escapes` function you're testing.